pib-rocks/pib-backend/README.md

 ## Webots
 Starting the webots simulation:
-	1. Complete all steps of the "Installing pibs software"-section of this readme
+	1. Complete all steps of the "Installing pibs software"-section of this readme document
 	2. Enter the following command into a terminal:
 	`ros2 launch pibsim_webots pib_launch.py`
+		2a.
+The first time this command is entered, a prompt will appear asking to install webots.
+		Confirm this prompt and wait a few seconds for the installation to finish.
+Webots should open afterwards.

 ## Clustering pibs